More than a place to live

 Get the whole experience

 For many, intercollegiate athletics is essential to the university experience.
 NCAA Division I football and 15 other men's and women's sports provide excitement and build affinity.
-UNT’s new Apogee Stadium provides the ultimate game day experience.
+UNT’s Apogee Stadium provides the ultimate game day experience.
 Last year’s winning season culminated with the football team taking home the Heart of Dallas Bowl championship trophy.

 All that jazz — and more